mthorley/ubiquiti-aws-vpn/README.md

 # Ubiquiti AWS VPN
 Basic Terraform for provisioning VPN connectivity between [Ubiquiti Unifi Security Gateway](https://www.ubnt.com/unifi-routing/unifi-security-gateway-pro-4/) and AWS site to site VPN connection.
-Its possible this may also work for Edge routers also running EdgeOS but this has not been tested.
+Its possible this may also work for Edge routers running EdgeOS but this has not been tested.

 ## How It Works
 Uses Terraform to